jimpicken/pollreloader/README.md

 # Poll Reloader

-Some Javascript and Bash to reload a browser window when your pages source files have been updated.
+Some Javascript and Bash to reload a browser window when your page's source files have been updated.
 Useful for trying CSS.
 Inspired by [LiveReload](http://livereload.com/), but for use with Linux.

 Add `pollreloader.js` to your page template during testing, **don't run this on live sites**.